Winchester Model 1892

-The Winchester Model 1892 was a lever-action repeating rifle designed by John Browning as a smaller, lighter version of his large-frame Model 1886, and which replaced the Model 1873 as the company's lever-action for pistol-caliber rounds such as the .44-40.
+The Winchester Model 1892 is a lever-action repeating rifle designed by John Browning as a smaller, lighter version of his large-frame Model 1886, and which replaced the Model 1873 as the company's lever-action for pistol-caliber rounds such as the .44-40.

 History

 When asked by Winchester to design an improved lever action to compete with a recent Marlin offering, John Browning said he would have the prototype completed in under a month or it would be free.
 Within two weeks, Browning had a functioning prototype of the '92.
 Calibers for the rifle vary and some are custom-chambered.
 The original rounds were the .32-20, .38-40, and .44-40 Winchester centerfire rounds, followed in 1895 by the new .25-20.
-A few Model '92s chambered for .218 Bee were produced in 1936-38.
+A few Model '92s chambered for .218 Bee were produced in 1936–38.
 Rifles in .44-40 proved to be most popular, far outstripping sales of the other chamberings.

 The Winchester Models 53 (1924) and 65 (1933) were relabeled Model 1892s.
 Admiral Robert E. Peary carried an 1892 on his trips to the North Pole, and Secretary of War Patrick Hurley was presented with the one millionth rifle on December 13, 1932.
 Famous Amazon explorer Percy Fawcett carried a Winchester '92 on his expeditions and the famous jaguar hunter Sasha Siemel also used a short-barreled Winchester '92 carbine (with a bayonet attached).
 The Royal Navy used 21,000 examples during World War I.